 Additionally, pursuant to the 2015 Time-Based RSU Plan and the 2015 Performance-Based RSU Plan, any RSU or PSU granted would be counted against the New Equity Pool limit as 1.57 shares for every one RSU or PSU granted (the "Fungible Share Ratio").
 The board of directors considered this Fungible Share Ratio in connection with its determination of the size of the New Equity Pool for submission to our shareholders.
-With the Fungible Share Ratio, if we were to issue only RSUs and PSUs, the New Equity Pool would permit the issuance of a maximum of approximately 3.95 million new Ordinary Shares.
+With the Fungible Share Ratio, if we were to grant only RSUs and PSUs, the New Equity Pool would permit the delivery of a maximum of approximately 4,116,560 new Ordinary Shares under our equity compensation plans.